-Halls of residence and villages
+Halls of Residence

 Halls combine academic support, and social events and activities, into a student experience that you won't find anywhere else.

-|Key dates for applications for the 2018 academic year|
+|Key dates for applications for the 2024 academic year|

-|15 September 2017||Common Confidential Reference Form (CCRF) due for New Zealand school leavers|
+|15 September 2023||Common Confidential Reference Form (CCRF) due for New Zealand school leavers|

-|30 September 2017||Application due date|
+|27 September 2023||Application due date|

-|24 October 2017||Due date for responses to offers plus required deposit if accepting|
+|24 October 2023||Due date for responses to offers plus deposit if accepting|

-|Mid-December 2017||Offers made to non-UC students (dependent on availability)|
+|Mid-December 2023||Offers made to non-UC students or Semester 1 only students (depending on availability)|

-|1 May 2018||Due date for Semester 2 applications|
+|1 May 2024||Due date for Semester 2 applications|

 Compare your options based on things like location, accommodation type, facilities, meals, contract lengths and cost.
-View rooms and facilities on our 360 panoramas or review options in the 2018 Accommodation Guide.

 Check out each hall for in depth information:

-- College House
+- College House (first year, fully-catered)

-- Kirkwood Avenue Hall
+- Kirkwood Avenue Hall (first year, self-catered)

-- Rochester and Rutherford Hall
+- Rochester and Rutherford Hall (first year, fully-catered)

-- Sonoda Christchurch Campus
+- Sonoda Christchurch Campus (second year+, self-catered)

-- University Hall
+- University Hall (first year, fully-catered)

-- 2018 First Year Hall Comparison Chart (PDF, 238KB)
+- First Year Halls of Residence Comparison Chart

-- 2018 Beyond First Year Comparison Chart (PDF, 231 KB)
+- Beyond First Year Comparison Chart

-Who halls and villages are suitable for
+Who halls of residence are suitable for

 Meals and catering